- Why Regular Data Recovery Tools Can’t Restore Files from RAID

 To minimize the chances of compatibility issues and data loss, it is advisable to follow the manufacturer's guidelines, keep the device and software up to date, use compatible hardware components, and regularly backup important data.

-Although NAS TVS-473 can be accessed over the network, you still need to take the hard disks out of the storage device and connect them to a Windows computer.
-Only in this case will the software be able to scan them properly.
-Here is what you should do:
+Although the NAS TVS-473 can be accessed over the network, you still need to remove its hard disks and connect them directly to a Windows PC.
+Only then can the recovery software properly scan and analyze the drives.
+Follow these steps:

 -